 Under the latest round of Article 17 reporting, separate reports for each of the UK administrations (Scotland, England, Wales and Northern Ireland) were prepared to accompany the UK's overall Article 17 assessment.
-The UK and Scotland reports are available from the JNCC website via the following web links:
+The UK and Scotland reports are available from JNCC website.